danielvallecillo77/ECMAScript-Review/README.md

   - Initializate parameters in functions

 ES7
   - Includes method

 ES8
   - Async-Wait
   - Objects to iterables

+# How to use it?
+Those small snippets can be executed individually with VS "code runner" extension.